ElhanM/aws-genai-lab/README.md

 ### 2\.
 Launch (Select your Mode)

 **Option A: Test Immediately (CPU Mode)**
 Use this to prove your setup works while waiting for AWS Support.
-It will install the smaller `phi3` model.

 ```bash
 terraform apply -var="lab_mode=cpu"
 ```

 **Option B: Power Mode (GPU Mode)**
 Use this once your Quota Increase is approved.
-It will install the powerful `llama3` model.

 ```bash
 terraform apply -var="lab_mode=gpu"